To best use Send Anywhere’s convenient file sharing service, we ask user’s permissions listed below:

 - Get Accounts: To set default profile name when using Send Anywhere for the first time.

 - Read Contacts: To send contacts stored on your phone.

 - Camera: For being able to receive files via a QR Code.

 - Access to Location: To share files by using Wi-Fi Direct that through Google Nearby API.
 (Bluetooth may be turned on to find and identify peripherals devices, so it may request Bluetooth permissions.)

 Don't worry about file leaks!
-Send Anywhere app ONLY DISPLAYS THE FILES stored on the device and classify in each tab (Photo, Video, Audio, and App) of the Send menu.
-The file format or codec that is not supported by the Android OS version are all displayed on the Files tab of Send menu.
+Send Anywhere app only displays files stored on your device and classifies in each tab (Photo, Video, Audio, and App) of the Send menu.
+You can see files with format or codec that are not supported by Android OS version in 'Files' tab of Send menu.

-Send Anywhere is a file transfer service, so it does NEVER AUTOMATICALLY SYNCHRONIZE to the server and does NEVER arbitrarily send or delete your files stored on your device.
-Only if you click the Send or Delete button, the files will be sent or deleted.
+Send Anywhere is a file transfer service, so it does NEVER automatically synchronize to our server and does NEVER arbitrarily send or delete your files stored on your device.
+Only when you click the Send or Delete button, the files will be sent or deleted.